mayurbj/my_first_web_service/README.md

 # my_first_web_service
-problem statement: require a easy to use web service that can be run from Jenkins or Maven.
+Problem Statement: require a easy to use REST API web service that can be run from Jenkins or Maven.

+Scope: Currently it is supporting GET request and it provides XML response

 Solution:
 1. the maven command to run this web service is : mvn jetty:run